ucsb-int5/f19/_hwk/project1.md

 # Submission

 * Submit the variables you will be tracking by **Monday, Dec 2** via this [Google form](https://forms.gle/QzVkQfoipbsR2s1c9).
-* Submit the final notebook showing your analysis.
+* Submit the final notebook showing your analysis before the final project deadline.